-New Home Prices Rise in Dayton According to Recent Figures, Sales Decline
+New Home Prices Rise in Dayton According to Latest Figures, Sales Decline

-In the Dayton, OH market in November, new home closings dropped year-over-year, and the percentage fall worsened from October 2013, indicating the market may be weakening.
-New home closings saw a fall of 20.9% from the year earlier to 34.
-This came after a 4.7% drop year-over-year in October.
+In the Dayton, OH market, new home closings dropped year-over-year in December, but the percentage drop was less than that of November 2013, hinting that the market may be strengthening.
+Closings sank 10.2% from a year earlier to 44.
+This came after a 20.9% decline year-over-year in November.

 Pricing and Mortgage Trends

 The average per-unit price of newly sold homes grew year-over-year to $283,955 in December, up 13.5% from last year.
 This bump is an improvement over the 7.1% gain in November year-over-year.

 For newly sold homes, the average mortgage size rose year-over-year along with new home prices.
 In December 2013, there was a 3.3% lift in the average mortgage size, reaching $242,633.
 Average mortgage size jumped 1.6% in November 2013 from a year earlier.